Zbush1/Baker-proj-2/README.md

 # Baker-proj-2

-# BACKERS ALGORITHEM LAB
+# BACKERS ALGORITHM LAB

 this lab implements the banker algorithem to avoid deadlocks in OS.

-Bankers algorithem is a deadlock avoiding algorithem that makes sure its safe to allocate by simualting allocations then checking if they are safe.
+Bankers algorithm is a deadlock avoiding algorithm that makes sure its safe to allocate by simualting allocations then checking if they are safe.

 To compile do: